Blog

 In such cases, consult your salespeople and customer service reps.
 They can help translate customers’ vague descriptions into actionable information that you can comprehend and work on.
 Furthermore, your customer support team can also share specific instances of customers reporting unique or one-off issues that you can take into account in your journey map.

 Step 4.
-Map out buyer touchpoints
+Map Out Buyer Touchpoints

 As mentioned earlier, buyer touchpoints are all the places customers engage with your brand — website, social media, paid ads, email marketing, business review platforms, phone calls, etc. — before, during, and after a purchase.